You Make Me Brave: Commercial performance

 "You Make Me Brave" debuted at number 23 on the US Hot Christian Songs chart dated May 10, 2014.
 The song went on to peak at number 16 and spent a total of twenty-eight non-consecutive weeks on the chart.

 Music video

-Bethel Music released the live music video of "You Make Me Brave" through their YouTube channel on April 5, 2014 with Amanda Lindsey Cook leading the song.
+Bethel Music released the live music video for "You Make Me Brave" on their YouTube channel on April 5, 2014, with Amanda Lindsey Cook leading the song.